Volunteering opportunity: Help us look after the Wildlife Garden at Newlands Corner

 The Guildford section of Battersea Cats and Dogs Home plan to be at Newlands Corner from time to time to talk to people about what they do and responsible dog ownership.
 Drop by and say hello if you're up there.

 Visitor centre consultation

 Out of all the feedback received from the public consultation in 2017, the majority focused on the prospect of having a new visitor centre.
 The original plan was to bring all the visitor facilities, including the cafe and an education room together in one building, which would provide the indoor seating that's needed.

 In view of public feedback, we have invested in upgrading and updating the existing Visitor Centre, which is now renamed the Discovery Centre.

-Anything new would not only be subject to all the normal planning regulations and consultations, but would be developed in partnership with current and potential users, including families, elderly people and people with disabilities, all of whom we are trying to encourage to come to Newlands Corner by improving the facilities.
+This has been subject to normal planning regulations and consultations and developed in partnership with current and potential users, including families, elderly people and people with disabilities, all of whom we are trying to encourage to come to Newlands Corner by improving the facilities.